joelpurra/talkie/DEVELOP.md

 In order to offer Talkie in as many languages as possible, translations are automated.
 It is still possible &mdash; and preferred &mdash; to add overrides with human translations.

-- The `_locales` directory usually present in the root of webextensions is located in `./packages/shared-locales/src/data/_locales`.
-This is the base directory referenced below.
+- The `_locales` directory, usually present in the root of webextensions, is located inside a package.
+  - This is the base directory referenced below.
   - The translation files are assembled before being copied to the webextension output packages.
 - During development, there translation placeholder methods may be used.
-They help keep track of which strings have not yet been translated.
+  - Helps keeping track of which strings have not yet been translated.
+  - Inspect the debug output for warnings, both during build and in-browser.
+- Paths:
+  - Input: `./packages/shared-locales/src/data/_locales`
+  - Output: `./packages/shared-locales/dist/data/_locales`

 ### Human translations